-- 1. The Accrediting Board shall conduct, if requested, annual accreditation hearings and make recommendations to the Executive Council regarding decisions on accreditation. - 2.
-The Accrediting Board shall send a site visit team consisting of two members to each applying organization to visit with faculty members and students and to inspect facilities. - 3.
-Subsequent to the site visitor's visit and inspection, an accreditation hearing will be conducted in conjunction with the annual ABAI meeting. - 4.
-The accreditation hearing shall be conducted by three members of the Accreditation Board with two of the three members being the persons who site visited the applying organization. - 5.
-The accreditation hearing shall lead to one of two recommendations to the Executive Council: - a) that the program of studies be accredited for five (5) years; or - b) that the program of studies be denied accreditation. - 6.
-In all cases, the hearing team shall function to guide and educate the representatives of the applying organization.
-This mission shall especially include advising and helping the representatives of any program that has been denied accreditation. - 7.
-All accreditation shall be renewed every five (5) years. - 8.
-Applications for renewal of accreditation shall be handled the same ways as applications for original accreditation. - 9.
-The Accrediting Board shall act every year to elaborate on and refine the statements of standards. - 10.
-The Accrediting Board shall annually provide to the Executive Council an updated recommendation for standards. - 11.
+- 1. The Accreditation Committee shall arrange, as requested, accreditation site visits and reviews and make recommendations to the Executive Council regarding decisions on accreditation. - 2.
+The Education Board shall appoint site visitors according to its selection policies: site visitors must be associate professors or professors in ABAI-accredited programs who have been with their programs for a minimum of 6 years, or ABAI Fellows at universities who have been with their programs for a minimum of 6 years, or current or past members of the ABAI Executive Council at universities who have been with their programs for a minimum of 6 years.
+When bilingual site visitors are needed for non-U.S. site visits, they must be senior behavior analysts who have been Full members of ABAI for more than 10 years.
+Criteria for bilingual site visitors will remain in effect until five non-U.S. programs have been accredited, thus providing a pool of site visitors who meet the regular criteria. - 3.
+The Accreditation Committee shall send a site visit team consisting of two members to each applying organization to visit with faculty members and students and to inspect facilities. - 4.
+Site visitors should refrain from socializing during dinner and other festivities with the members of the department being evaluated.
+Lunch with students (but without faculty) is permitted. - 5.
+Site visitors should be provided a per diem amount from the program to cover their expenses; faculty should not pay directly for site visitor meals. - 6.
+Subsequent to the site visitors' visit and inspection, an accreditation review will be conducted by three members of the Education Board, with two of the three members being the persons who conducted the site visit to the applying organization. - 7.
+The accreditation review shall lead to one of three recommendations to the Executive Council: - a) that the program of study be accredited for 5 years - b) that provisional accreditation be granted, in which clear criteria are specified for subsequent review, on a given schedule, for the purpose of recommending full accreditation - c) that the program of study be denied accreditation - 8.
+A program whose accreditation is under review should be given a copy of the site visit report and asked to provide a written response and action plan based on this report before a recommendation is submitted to the ABAI Executive Council. - 9.
+In all cases, the visiting team shall function to guide and educate the representatives of the applying organization.
+This mission shall especially include advising and helping the representatives of any program that has been denied accreditation. - 10.
+All accreditations shall be renewed every 5 years. - 11.
+Applications for renewal of accreditation shall be handled the same way as applications for original accreditation. - 12.
+The Education Board shall act every year to elaborate on and refine the statements of standards. - 13.
+The Education Board shall annually provide to the Executive Council an updated recommendation for standards. - 14.
 The Executive Council shall annually take action in considering recommended changes in standards and recommendations for accreditation.

-Responsibilities of the Organization Requesting Accreditation (or Reaccreditation):
+Responsibilities of the Organization Requesting Accreditation/Reaccreditation: